nbrest/kamehouse/kamehouse-mobile/README.md

 # Build Instructions

+- Use the `build-java-web-kamehouse.sh` script with parameter `-m mobile` from the root of kamehouse parent project to do all these following steps automatically

+## To build manually:

-- Run the script `kamehouse-mobile-resync-kh-files.sh` from kamehouse-shell to copy the reused files from kamehouse-ui to kamehouse-mobile (or manually copy the folders from kamehouse-ui webapps dir to `kamehouse-media/www/kame-house/`)
+- Run the script `kamehouse-mobile-resync-kh-files.sh` of kamehouse-shell to copy the reused files from kamehouse-ui to kamehouse-mobile (or manually copy the folders from kamehouse-ui webapps dir to `kamehouse-media/www/kame-house/`)

 - Copy/generate the required files on www that are not synced to the git repo but needed at build time
 ```sh